lmcq/firebase-firestorm/README.md

 #### Geopoints

-Geopoints store locational data and can be used a field.
+Geopoints store locational data and can be used as fields.
 We have a wrapper class for firestore's GeoPoint which basically serves the same functionality.

 ```typescript